|Born||in Hollywood, Los Angeles, California, USA|

 Mini Bio (1)

-Katharine Juliet Ross was born on January 29, 1940 in Hollywood, California, to Katharine W. (Hall) and Dudley T. Ross.
-Her father, who also worked for the Associated Press, was away in the US Navy when she was born.
+Katharine Juliet Ross was born January 29, 1940, in Hollywood, CA, to Katherine (née Washburn) and Dudley Tying Ross.
+Her father, who also worked as a reporter for the Associated Press, was a commander in the US Navy when she was born.
 His navy career shuttled the family around to Virginia, then Palo Alto, and finally to Walnut Creek, outside of San Francisco, where Ross grew up.
-Katharine's ancestry includes Scottish, German, Channel Islander (Guernsey), and English.

 Ross graduated from Las Lomas High School in Walnut Creek in 1957 and attended Diablo Valley College in the Bay Area, where she took part in her first onscreen work in a student film.
 Moving to San Francisco, into an apartment on Stockton Street above a grocery store, she began her acting career as an understudy in Actor's Workshop productions, and was soon auditioning for roles.
 She was also married in 1960 to college sweetheart Joel Fabiani, the first of five husbands.